Golf Tutorials

 • Partners and Corporate Sponsors: Major corporate partners of the Masters - think companies like IBM, AT&T, and Mercedes-Benz - are often allotted a block of volunteer positions for their employees.
 This is a significant pathway for those from outside the Augusta region.

 • Legacy Volunteers: As mentioned, many spots are kept within families.
-It’s not uncommon a to find someone whose parent or grandparent volunteered for decades before them, carrying on the family tradition of serving at the Masters.
+It’s not uncommon to find someone whose parent or grandparent volunteered for decades before them, carrying on the family tradition of serving at the Masters.

 The Types of Volunteer Roles and What They Involve